 The server/PC and switch are interconnected using Internet/Intranet.

-Calling is performed simultaneously over 1 or 2 E1 streams.
+Calling is performed simultaneously over 1 or 2 E1 links.

 The product is connected to IP network over SIP and calling is performed simultaneously over 60 channels.

 By using the data server settings the user of the system can promptly change the system operating scenario and voice parts that constitute the voice message.

 Calling to subscribers of the configured calling list is performed upon the operator command or automatically at a certain time.
 When the subscriber is busy then there may be several attempts to connect to him/her with the preset delay.